Surrey Docks Farm Response to Covid-19

 - Interested in growing your own food from home?
 Visit our gardening shop.
 We have seed kits, plants, compost and more!

 - Keep in touch via our social media sites or send some snail mail – messages of support are always welcome!
-We might be slow responding as we’re prioritising the animals but we’ll get back to you as soon as we can.
+We might be a little slow responding as we’re prioritising the animals but we’ll get back to you as soon as we can.

 How can I get in touch?

-We are not able to monitor the Farm phone at present, as everyone at the Farm is working outside.
+We are still not able to monitor the Farm phone at present, as everyone at the Farm is working outside.
 Email is the best form of contact and you can find out who is still reachable via our Contact Us page.
 But please bare with us as we’re getting lots of enquiries at present and are doing our best to keep on top of things!

 1. Please stay away if you or anyone in your household exhibits any of the Covid-19 symptoms (cough and high temperature)